Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Model and Conditions for Synchronization

-The coupling function $\Gamma(\Delta \phi)$ in Eq.~(\ref{eq1}) is assumed to be $2\pi$-periodic and smooth, so it can be expressed as a Fourier series.
-One crucial property in what follows is its symmetry under phase inversion $\Delta \phi \to -\Delta \phi$.
-Specifically, whether the function is odd, $\Gamma(\Delta \phi) + \Gamma(-\Delta \phi) = 0$, or not.
-As explained in the next subsection, the non-oddity of $\Gamma(\Delta \phi)$ appears to be a necessary condition for synchronization in the thermodynamic limit \cite{strogatz, ostborn}.
-While we are interested in the synchronization of finite systems, we will see that whether $\Gamma(\Delta \phi)$ presents this symmetry or not has crucial implications in several dynamical features of synchronization, which can be related to the occurrence of the nonlinearity in Eq.~(\ref{eq4}).
+The coupling function $\Gamma(\Delta \phi)$ in Eq.~(\ref{eq1}) is assumed to be $2\pi$-periodic and smooth.
+One property that has been highlighted in the literature is its symmetry under phase inversion $\Delta \phi \to -\Delta \phi$, i.e.\! whether the function is odd, $\Gamma(\Delta \phi) + \Gamma(-\Delta \phi) = 0$, or not \cite{strogatz, ostborn}.
+We will see that this symmetry has crucial implications in several dynamical features of synchronization, which can be related to the occurrence of the nonlinearity in the continuum approximation given by Eq.~(\ref{eq4}).
 An obvious feature already in the oscillator model, Eq.\ \eqref{eq1}, is that only when $\Gamma(\Delta\phi)$ is odd does the system have up-down symmetry, i.e.\! invariance under $\phi_i\to -\phi_i$, in a statistical sense.

-Our simulations will be based on oscillator rings (i.e.\!
-1D chains with periodic boundary conditions).
-For simplicity we always assume that the coupling function $\Gamma(\Delta \phi)$ is described by the fundamental term in the Fourier series (i.e.\! higher harmonics are not considered).
+Our simulations will be based on oscillator rings, i.e.\!
+1D chains with periodic boundary conditions.
+For simplicity we always assume that the coupling function $\Gamma(\Delta \phi)$ is described by the fundamental term in a Fourier series, so higher harmonics are not considered.
 Moreover, we assume that $\Gamma(0) = 0$: when an oscillator phase is equal to that of a neighbor, the coupling between them vanishes.
 Therefore the noise term in the effective dynamics, Eq.\ (\ref{eq4}), is simply given by the intrinsic frequencies, $\omega^*(x) = \omega(x)$.
 Under such assumptions, the coupling function can be written, without loss of generality, as